A sacred place: the Arctic National Wildlife Refuge

 The Arctic National Wildlife Refuge is under attack and it needs your help.
 “The Trump administration recently completed the first step in its process to hold an initial oil and gas lease sale in the Arctic National Wildlife Refuge, and it could also be on the verge of green-lighting seismic exploration on the Arctic Refuge’s coastal plain.
 It is rushing forward with plans for destructive oil and gas drilling while disregarding the biological, cultural and climate impacts on a rapidly warming Arctic.
 This push is the result of Congress passing a controversial tax bill in 2017 that mandates development on the coastal plain, sacred lands of the Gwich’in people and vital habitat for caribou, polar bears and of migratory birds.”
 Learn more about how you can help to protect the Arctic Refuge today and for future generations.
 Our world depends on it.

 Be prepared for anything.
 When traveling in the Arctic National Wildlife Refuge anything can happen and you must be prepared.
 Don’t leave home without the right travel insurance.
-We recommend Global Rescue for emergency evacuation coverage and advice (essential when in ANWR) and World Nomads for travel insurance that offers a “cancel for any reason” option.
+We use Global Rescue for emergency evacuation coverage and advice (essential when in ANWR) and World Nomads for travel insurance that offers a “cancel for any reason” option.
 Be sure your trip to the Arctic Refuge is covered!